an2n/semver-auto/README.md

 ## Upcoming Features

+- Add optionalDependencies to the dependency list.
-- Testing: Unit Testing integration for enhanced script reliability.
+- Unit Testing integration for enhanced script reliability.
-- Open Source: The script will be released as open source, fostering collaboration and transparency.
+- The script will be released as open source, fostering collaboration and transparency.

 ## Disclaimer